ogulcanturan/Ogu.Compressions/samples/Sample.Api/README.md

 # Sample.Api

-The Sample.Api project provides a practical example of how to use the Ogu.Compressions libraries in a real-world ASP.NET Core Web API.
+The Sample.Api project provides a practical example of how to use the Ogu.Compressions.* & Ogu.AspNetCore.Compressions.* libraries in a real-world ASP.NET Core Web API.
 It exposes multiple endpoints through Swagger UI, demonstrating how to compress and decompress data using different algorithms.

 ![Sample Api Swagger UI](../../docs/resources/sample-api-swagger-ui.png)